temiwale88/Udacity-MLE-AWS-Capstone/README.md

 - Security, security, security.
 We would like to better grant least privilege permisions across every piece of our architecture e.g. assigning an IAM role to the EC2 instance hosting the app
 - Replace the use of boto3.client() method with another Lambda function that separately handles user-uploaded images
 - Beautify our app's UI/UX.
 - Improve the accuracy of our model e.g. via tuning and training for more epochs, using a different image classifier other than resnet50, leverage GPU computes for training etc.

-See our `project/*` folder for our Lamda tests and streamlit/dog_app.py for our our app logic and references to resources that help me along the way.
+See the `project/*` folder for necessary files including the Lambda tests and `./streamlit/dog_app.py` for the app logic.
+They also include references to incredible people and resources that helped me along the way.

 ### References